PROSTATE CANCER INFO SHEET — March 2022

 COLOR DOPPLER — Dr. Duke Bahn, the original guru of Color Doppler in Ventura, CA has retired.
 But Prostate Oncology Specialists (www.prostateoncology.com) in Marina Del Rey, CA (310-827-7707) does an excellent job and is easy to reach.
 See PROSTATE MEDICAL ONCOLOGISTS below.
 Imaging with/without biopsy is available.
 Color Doppler prostate specialty is not available locally.
 Also note that Color Doppler only covers the gland itself and the seminal vesicles.
 The system uses a rectal ultrasound probe.
 The famous Dr. Scholz has a video about this: www.youtube.com/watch?v=nBfWS34CRD8

 MRI — Of MRI’s, mpMRI (Multi-Parametric MRI) is prostate specific and gives the most information about high Gleason prostate cancer.
 If a doctor prescribes an MRI ask if it is an mpMRI.
 The mpMRI can be used with an ultrasound image to target suspicious spots on a biopsy, though the detection of low-grade prostate cancer is not as good.
 Unlike the Color Doppler, this mpMRI covers much of the pelvic area.
-A patient-oriented overview of mpMRI can be found in http://paact.help/adding-multiparametric-mri-to-prostate-cancer-screening-will-save-lives-and-money/.
-A more technical description can be found in www.ncbi.nlm.nih.gov/pmc/articles/PMC4495493/.
+A comprehensive description of mpMRI can be found in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5832385/.
 NOTE: Since it requires a radiologist skilled in prostate readings to interpret, second opinions are recommended for MRI readings.

 PET SCAN — PET scan modalities, for detecting where the cancer is when it recurs after some form of treatment or when metastatic cancer is suspected, are excellent at detecting the lesions.
 A PET scan covers the whole body so can detect metastasis if the lesions are large enough.
 One of these is Mayo Clinic’s C-11 Choline PET scan.
 See https://www.mayoclinic.org/tests-procedures/choline-c-11-pet-scan/care-at-mayo-clinic/pcc-20384630.
 Mayo has waived exclusivity so the scan is available elsewhere.